Tail behavior of sums and differences of log-normal random variables: Introduction

-We will next briefly overview the contents of the present paper.
-Section \ref{S:nachalo} deals with the left tail asymptotics of sums of lognormal variables.
-This section is split into two subsections: Subsection \ref{SS:fmr1}, where we formulate and discuss our results concerning the left tail asymptotics of sums of log-normals, and Subsection \ref{SS:proofs1}, containing the proofs of those results.
+Section~\ref{Snachalo} deals with the left tail asymptotics of sums of log-normal variables.
+This section is split into Section~\ref{SSfmr1}, where we formulate and discuss some of our main results, and Section~\ref{SSproofs1}, which contains the proofs.

-In Subsection \ref{SS:fmr1}, we first provide sharp asymptotic formulas with error estimates for the distribution function and the distribution density in the special case (see Lemma \ref{easy.prop}) when the row sums of the inverse matrix of the covariance matrix are all strictly positive.
-Here we can apply Laplace's method to the integral, characterizing the distribution density of the log-normal sum.
-Next, we formulate asymptotic formulas for the distribution function and the distribution density in the general case, under rather mild nondegeneracy conditions (Theorem \ref{gen.thm} and Corollary \ref{C:corr}).
-This is done by relating the tail asymptotics of the sum of log-normals to the quadratic optimization problem
+In Section~\ref{SSfmr1}, we formulate asymptotic formulas for the distribution function and the distribution density in the general case, under rather mild nondegeneracy conditions (Theorem~\ref{gen.thm} and Corollary~\ref{Ccorr}).
+This is done by relating the tail asymptotics to the quadratic optimization problem

-where $\Delta_n$ is the set of vectors in $\mathbb R^n$ whose components are all non-negative and sum up to one.
+where $\Delta_n$ is the set of vectors in $\mathbb{R}^n$ whose components are all non-negative and sum up to one.
 In particular, the leading term in the asymptotics for both the distribution function and the density is given by

 This is in sharp contrast with the findings of \cite{AR-N} for the asymptotics of the \emph{right tail} of the sum of log-normals, where the leading term is